ojd2/web-crawl/README.md

 ```
 Much of this is down to Pythons reserved keywords, condoning many fundamental similarities with such pseudo code.

 In addition to Pythons easy syntactical sugar and natural reserved keywords, Python also offers a fantastic array of external modules to help with Http Requests.
 In other languages such as JavaScript, it has only been up until recently, that efficient forms and means of Http request communication has been reinforced to a more accurate degree.
-Furthermore, the implementation of such modules are easy to integrate and additional tools for communicating directly within the computer operating system using I/O is very diverse in comparison to JavaScript.
+Furthermore, the implementation of such modules are easy to integrate and additional tools for communicating directly within the computer operating system using I/O are very diverse in comparison to JavaScript.

 ### Let's begin!